The-Earth/PyGadgets/VASP/README.md

 ## Demos

-`cetensor.py` is a demo for getting chemical shift.
+- `cetensor.py` is a demo for getting chemical shift.
+- `utest.py`: Do not use.

 ## Critical problem